BCullen2201/NameOrganizer/README.md

 # NameOrganizer

-Project I used to learn Python
+Small project I'm using to learn Python